-E(art)H Chicago’s Review Committee is integral to the program’s application review process.
-Committee members’ primary role is to serve as an expert in their capacity relative to public art, the environment, environmental justice, youth, and/or community organizing/development.
-Review Committee members will evaluate grant applications based on a program scorecard and offer funding recommendations.
+E(art)H Chicago’s Review Committee was integral to the program’s application review process.
+Committee members’ primary role was to serve as an expert in their capacity relative to public art, the environment, environmental justice, youth, and/or community organizing/development.
+Review Committee members evaluated grant applications based on a program scorecard and provided funding recommendations.

 E(art)H Chicago Review Committee Members

 Arts & Culture Coordinator, Access Living